The DCRC Approach

 - Breaking a task into small steps: Sometimes a child will be more successful and will follow directions when an adult helps the child understand and follow each step in a task.

-- Developing an Individualized Reminder System: A simple reminder system can be used to help a child increase the use of positive behaviors to get her needs met.
+- Developing an individualized reminder system: A simple reminder system can be used to help a child increase the use of positive behaviors to get his or her needs met.

 - Redirection: When you see a child about to make an inappropriate choice or action, gently guide the child to make an appropriate choice.

-And for those children who have already developed significant behavioral problems, DCRC recommends Expanded strategies in addition to the universal and targeted strategies.
+For those children who have already developed significant behavioral problems, DCRC recommends Expanded strategies, in addition to the Universal and Targeted strategies.

-Expanded strategies involve additional professionals with specialized training and skills like social workers, counselors, and speech and language therapists.
-These children will of course also benefit from universal and targeted strategies, but the services of other specially trained professionals may also be needed to fully understand and address the children’s needs.
+Expanded strategies involve additional professionals with specialized training and skills – like social workers, counselors and speech and language therapists.
+These children will, of course, benefit from Universal and Targeted strategies, but the services of other, specially trained professionals may also be needed to fully understand and address the children’s needs.

-Through these five steps, DCRC’s approach works to assess and build resilience in the child, as well as in the caregivers and surrounding environment(s) that impact young children’s lives.
+Through these five steps, DCRC’s approach works to assess and build resilience in young children, as well as in the caregivers and in the surrounding environment(s) that impact those children’s lives.